Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

-For each pair $(\sgns,\sgns')\in I'\times I'$, and $w\in W$, we fix a path of minimal length (i.e. crossing a minimal number of hyperplanes) from $C_{\sgns',1}'$ to $C_{w\sgns,w}'$.
+For each pair $(\sgns,\sgns')\in I'\times I'$, and $w\in W$, we fix a minimal-length path (that is, crossing a minimal number of hyperplanes) from $C_{\sgns',1}$ to $C_{w\sgns,w}$.
 Now, fold this path so that it lies in the positive Weyl chamber: the first time it crosses a root hyperplane, apply the corresponding simple reflection to what remains of the path.
 Then follow this new path until it strikes another wall, and apply that simple reflection to the remaining path, etc. The result is a sequence $\beta_1,\beta_2,\dots, \beta_p$ of simple root hyperplanes and sign vectors $\sgns_1,\dots, \sgns_p$ corresponding to the chambers where we reflect.
-Now, consider the product
+Now, consider the morphism $\tilde{\wall}(\sgns,\sgns',w)\colon \sgns'\to \sgns$ defined by the product: